-- 4- Geotechnical Elements: Use the report included with the package to highlight the main issues and executive summary - 5- Proposal site description: Use, circulation.... - 6- Design Considerations and approach: Applying engineering design to produce solutions that meet specified needs with consideration of public health, safety and welfare, as well as global, cultural, social, environmental and economic factors: Such as Green design, ADA accessibility, economical need for the current market and economy (apts....).... - 7- Approach and methodology: Acquire and apply new knowledge as needed, using appropriate learning strategies such as analyzing traffic counts, HCS, CAD, Calculations of transition length and other design criteria of AASHTO, MUTCD - 8- Drainage calculation, size the detention system, pipes - 9- Traffic reports and analysis, calculation of LOS of intersection or circle using appropriate software - 10-Cost estimate for your construction site work, do not include the actual building cost - 11-References: List of all references you used: RSIS, AASHTO, MUTCD, reports,...
+- 4- Geotechnical Elements: Use the report included with the package to highlight the main issues and executive summary - 5- Proposal site description: Use, circulation.... - 6- Design Considerations and approach: Applying engineering design to produce solutions that meet specified needs with consideration of public health, safety and welfare, as well as global, cultural, social, environmental and economic factors: Such as Green design, ADA accessibility, economical need for the current market and economy (apts...).... - 7- Approach and methodology: Acquire and apply new knowledge as needed, using appropriate learning strategies such as analyzing traffic counts, HCS, CAD, Calculations of transition length and other design criteria of AASHTO, MUTCD - 8- Drainage calculation, size the detention system, pipes - 9- Traffic reports and analysis, calculation of LOS of intersection or circle using appropriate software - 10-Cost estimate for your construction site work, do not include the actual building cost - 11-References: List of all references you used: RSIS, AASHTO, MUTCD, reports,... - 12-Name of the project and the name of each student and the engineering discipline should be on the cover of the report and plans.